Tochemey/goakt/README.md

 When cluster mode is enabled, passivated actors are removed from the entire cluster.
 To bring back such actors to live, one needs to
 `Spawn` them again.
 By default, all actors are passivated and the passivation time is `two minutes`.

-- To enable passivation use the actor system option `WithExpireActorAfter(duration time.Duration)` when creating the actor system.
+- To enable passivation use the actor system option `WithPassivation(duration time.Duration)` when creating the actor system.
 See actor system [options](actor/option.go).
 - To disable passivation use the actor system option `WithPassivationDisabled` when creating the actor system.
 See actor system [options](actor/option.go).
 - One can also enable passivation during the creation of an actor by using the `SpawnOption` `WithPassivateAfter`.
 This will override the system-wide passivation setting.
   For a long-lived actor, during its creation one can use the `SpawnOption` `WithLongLived`.